 Here are two easy ways to save on tickets:

-- Buy discount tickets from authorized sellers.
-We recommend Undercover Tourist.
+Buy discount tickets from authorized sellers.
+We recommend Undercover Tourist, but we have a full post covering different options for discounted Walt Disney World tickets.

 Disney has tight control over the ticket market.
-You shouldn't by tickets from someone not authorized by Disney to sell them, you bear all the risk in that transaction.
+You shouldn't buy tickets from someone not authorized by Disney to sell them, you bear all the risk in that transaction.

 Dining is probably the area where people spend the most effort to save the least.
 Honestly, to save on dining at Walt Disney World, you can just avoid going crazy or having any table service meals.
 If you eat to hunger at quick service locations, you'll do just fine on your food budget.
 That said, some of you may want to get a little more creative.